Schools and Colleges

-Students applying through the Compact scheme are guaranteed an offer of a place for non-interview courses.
+Students applying through the Compact Scheme are guaranteed an offer of a place for non-interview courses.
 For courses that require an interview as part of the application process, compact applicants are guaranteed an invitation to interview.

 Compact applicants can receive extra support for their transition to university.
 A lower offer, place in student housing and/or a contact in our Student Services department can be arranged.
 Compact applicants should speak to their Tutor or Careers Adviser and ask them to complete a Tutor's Supporting Application Form (see above) in order to request one or more of these.

 Compact students are eligible for a pick'n'mix style financial support package.
 After a Compact applicant has enrolled they will be able to claim up to £100 from one or more of the following: book voucher, mobile phone voucher, money towards childcare, money towards groceries and homewares, discounted car parking on campus, bus pass and railcard.
 Compact students will need to provide receipts and will receive a cheque to reimburse the costs (up to a total of £100.)
-In order to eligible for this support package, students will need to identify themselves as Compact students before their place is confirmed in August.
+In order to be eligible for this support package students will need to identify themselves as Compact students before their place is confirmed in August.

 Who can apply through the Compact Scheme?